 - HLF statement - funding for places of worship

 Places of worship in Scotland

-In Scotland, we work in partnership with Historic Environment Scotland (HES) to deliver funding for places of worship through a single application process to access funding from both organisations.
-If you want to apply to HES, there is the requirement for a conservation-accredited architect from a recognised body.
+In Scotland, we work in partnership with Historic Environment Scotland (HES) to deliver funding for places of worship from both organisations through a single application process.
+If you want to apply to HES, your project will need a conservation-accredited lead professional from a recognised accreditation body.